-AB 2309 (Berman) of the 2019-20 Session would have required the CTC to develop and implement a program to award competitive grants to postsecondary educational institutions for the development of preservice credential programs for individuals seeking a teaching credential, and the expansion of programs of study for single subject or multiple subject credentialed teachers seeking a supplementary authorization in computer science.
+AB 2309 (Berman) of the 2019-20 Session would have required the Commission on Teacher Credentialing (CTC) to develop and implement a program to award competitive grants to postsecondary educational institutions for the development of preservice credential programs for individuals seeking a teaching credential, and the expansion of programs of study for single subject or multiple subject credentialed teachers seeking a supplementary authorization in computer science.
 This bill was held in the Assembly Education Committee.